 THE TIMES MAY BE A-CHANGIN'...RECRUITING-WISE, THAT IS! by Catharine Aradi www.fastpitchrecruiting.com

-There are some POTENTIALLY huge recruiting changes pending at the Division I level in 2018.
-Votes will be tallied in the spring, and if approved, the new guidelines could go into effect as early as August of this year.
-The impact could vary from moderate to major depending upon which proposals pass.
+There are some potentially major recruiting guideline changes pending at the Division I level.
+These may be voted on in the spring of 2018, and if approved, the new guidelines could go into effect as early as August of this year.
+The impact of these changes will depend upon which proposals pass.
 But here is a brief summary of what is being proposed and how it might affect your college search.
-(Remember, these guideline changes will impact Div.
+(Keep in mind, however, that these guideline changes will impact Div.
 I colleges only.
 They will not affect the other 75% of college softball teams---e.g., Div.
 II, Div.
 III and NAIA programs.)

 As of now, recruits cannot take official (paid for) visits to a Div.
 I college until they start their senior year in high school.
 This proposal would change that rule and allow prospects to begin taking official visits as early as the junior year.
 (If this proposal passes, voters will have to decide whether the start date for official visits would be Sept.
 1 or Jan.
 1 of the junior year.)

-As of now, players can visit a campus unofficially (or at their own expense) at any time and can meet with the softball coaching staff.
-If this proposal passes, while prospects would still be allowed to visit campuses unofficially whenever they wanted to, they would not be able to meet the coaching staff until a specific date.
-(If this proposal passes, the date when prospects can meet with the softball coach on an unofficial visit would either be set at the start of the junior year or possibly at the start of the sophomore year.)
+As of now, players can visit a campus unofficially (or at their own expense) at any time and can meet with the softball coaching staff with no restrictions.
+Under the new guidelines, prospects could still visit campuses whenever they wanted, but they would not be able to meet with the softball coaching staff until a specific date.
+(If this proposal passes, the date when prospects could meet with coaches during an unofficial visit would either be at the start of the junior year or possibly at the start of the sophomore year.)

 3. The NCAA may change the current guideline pertaining to player-initiated phone calls to Div.
 I college coaches and attach a start date before which these would not be permitted.

 And what will this mean for you?
 For one thing, it will level the playing field (pun intended) somewhat.
-Although no more than 10-15% of players in a given graduation year will commit "early"---e.g., before the middle of the junior year---those girls who do commit tend to fall into two distinct groups.
+Although no more than 10-15% of all the players in a given graduation year will commit "early"---e.g., before the middle of the junior year---those girls who do commit tend to fall into two distinct groups.

 But the second and much larger group of early commit players are simply girls who grew bigger and stronger a little sooner than their classmates.
-Because they mature earlier, they are more likely to have access to better travel teams and coaching and better competition, and they are more likely to be noticed sooner.
+Because they mature earlier, they are more likely to have access to better travel teams and coaching and better competition, and they are more likely to be noticed at a younger age.
 But this does not (by any means) guarantee they will still be bigger and stronger than their peers when they enter college.
 In fact, many of their classmates will have caught up with them, and some will have passed them by.

-Watch my web page and the NCAA web page for updates on these changes as 2018 unfolds.
+Be sure to watch my web page and the NCAA web page for updates on these changes as 2018 unfolds.
 And if they pass, that loud "hooray" you hear echoing around every softball field in the country will have started at my front door!